james5418/LinkLite/README.md

 ## Installation and Setup
-To run this application, your can follow the steps below:
+To run this application, you can follow the steps below:

 ```
 git clone https://github.com/james5418/LinkLite.git